 The law doesn’t give a deadline for filing a motion to vacate under this law, but you shouldn’t wait.
 You need to bring it within a reasonable time.
-If you’ve received a Notice to Appear in immigration court or a deportation order, call Spolin Law, P.C.
+If you’ve received a Notice to Appear in immigration court or a deportation order, you are welcome to call Spolin Law P.C. to discuss next steps.

 Based on New Evidence — Motion To Vacate Under PC 1473.7(a)(2)

 You can move to vacate based on new evidence of your innocence.
 New evidence could reveal many things, including:

 You must be out of custody, which includes probation and parole.
 There’s no time limit for filing this motion, but you should file it as soon as possible.
 If something new comes up that proves your innocence, reach out to a criminal appeals attorney right away.